NithinKS007/EP-Microservices/README.md

 - test restore procedures regularly, not just backup creation
 - review locking behavior for booking and event inventory schema changes before rollout

-### Infrastructure As Code

-- move environment provisioning to Terraform or CDK modules
-- keep state in a remote backend with locking and audit history
-- require reviewed plans before apply
-- separate module boundaries for:
-  - networking
-  - compute
-  - data stores
-  - observability
-  - secrets
-- version infrastructure changes with the same rigor as application changes

 ### Reliability And Resilience

 - add bounded retries with exponential backoff and jitter